 - Having the ability to revoke public key certificates

-An Intermediate CA is a subordinate Certificate Authority issued by the trusted Root to sign digital keys.
-Intermediate CAs help the Root CA in distributing the workload of issuing and verifying the certificates.
+Intermediate CA: an intermediate CA is a subordinate certificate authority issued by the trusted root to sign digital keys.
+Intermediate CAs help the root CA in distributing the workload of issuing and verifying the certificates.

-A CRL is a list of the serial numbers of digital certificates whose current status has been revoked.
-Various Certification Authorities maintain an online CRL that can be queried by inserting a certificate serial number.
-Additionally, a local computer maintains a local CRL and receives updates on the status of certificates (See Figure 1 below).
+Certificate revocation list (CRL): a CRL is a list of the serial numbers of digital certificates whose current status has been revoked.
+Various certification authorities maintain an online CRL that can be queried by inserting a certificate serial number.
+Additionally, a local computer maintains a local CRL and receives updates on the status of certificates (see Figure 1 below).

 Figure 1: Certification Revocation List